xeptagondev/performance-app-methodology/methodology/accountability/country-office-composite-audit.md

 #### Calculation of Scoring

 {% hint style="info" %}
-We get this from the "Reports" tab in Cards: OAIHACT Audits - R3000-Net Financial Misstatement for HACT Audits, and then the Non-HACT project audits will be from the export of the regular audit section in CARDS.&#x20;
+We get this from the "Reports" tab in Cards: OAIHACT Audits - R3000-Net Financial Misstatement for HACT Audits, and then the Non-HACT project audits will be from the export of the regular audit section in CARDS.
 {% endhint %}

 {% hint style="danger" %}
 For HACT Audits, we will use the previous FY (Financial Year) reports for this only.
 This data set is updated once per year, around June.
-For Non-HACT Audits, these are closer to real time as the audit are published.&#x20;
+For Non-HACT Audits, these are closer to real time as the audit are published.
 {% endhint %}

 Sum of all $ amount of Qualified Reports = "**Total Financial Misstatement |Absolute Value|"** in the above report

-Confirmed that **Audited Expenditure** is the _Total_ audited expenditure for that project, inclusive of financial misstatement.&#x20;
+Confirmed that **Audited Expenditure** is the _Total_ audited expenditure for that project, inclusive of financial misstatement.

 $TotalReports = **"Audited Expenditure"** in the above report